-Acupuncture has achieved an accepted status perhaps even more than chiropractic and osteopathy as being now an accepted part of mainstream medicine.
+There’s a lot of an abundance of information and ‘training’ out there about Acupuncture and Chinese Medicine.
+Not all of it is of good quality, so I want to give you the facts and remove the bunkum.
+Acupuncture has achieved an accepted status as being now an accepted part of mainstream medicine – perhaps even more than chiropractic and osteopathy.
 Some people swear by acupuncture, citing it as a “miracle” to improving their quality of life because it’s said to be able to treat everything from depression and allergies to morning sickness and even in cosmetic beauty treatments.

 So, here’s a few things you might not know: